bestacio89/Franz.Common/README.md

 - 🛠 **NEW in 1.5.6** → Assembly scanning for auto-registration of profiles.

-## Version 1.5.4 and 1.5.5 - Maintenance Nullability Cleanup
+## Version 1.5.4 - 1.5.8 - Maintenance Nullability Cleanup
 - Dependencies updated
 - Documentation Upgrade
 - Documentation Cleanup